JoaoGuiPan/kalah/README.md

 # The kalah game

 Kalah, also called Kalaha or Mancala, is a game in the mancala family imported to the United States by William Julius Champion, Jr. in 1940.
-The game has many hundred variations, but this application uses the most traditional one.
+The game has hundreds of variations, but this application uses the most traditional one.
 You can learn how to play and other information about the game at `https://en.wikipedia.org/wiki/Kalah`.

 # Building the Game